Converg3nce/matic-docs/docs/contribute/contracts/plasma_contracts/account_based_plasma.md

 ```

-*Challenge period*If a user started an exit from a particular state but continued to spend tokens on the side chain, they will be challenged.
+*Challenge period:* If a user started an exit from a particular state but continued to spend tokens on the side chain, they will be challenged.
 To challenge, a challenger will provide any tx that the user made that appears chronologically after the reference tx.

 ### C. Exit from an in-flight transaction (MoreVP)

 This scenario is to combat data unavailability scenario.
 Let’s say I made a tx but I do not know whether that tx has been included due to data unavailability.
 I can start an exit from this in-flight tx by referencing the last checkpointed tx.
 The user should be careful not to make any txs whenever they start a MoreVP style exit, otherwise they will be challenged.

-**Notes**When exiting from a moreVP style construction, a user can start an exit by providing reference txs, exit tx and placing a small `exit bond`.
+**Notes:** When exiting from a MoreVP style construction, a user can start an exit by providing reference txs, exit tx and placing a small `exit bond`.
 For any exit, if the exit is successfully challenged, the exit will be cancelled and exit bond will be seized.

 ## Limitations